logicmonitor/terraform-provider-logicmonitor/website/docs/r/collector_group.markdown

 * `auto_balance_instance_count_threshold` - Threshold for instance count strategy to check if a collector has high load (int32)
 * `auto_balance_strategy` - The auto balance strategy.
 Typically left blank or set to 'none'. (string)
-* `custom_properties` - The custom properties defined for the Collector group ([]*NameAndValue)
+* `custom_properties` - The custom properties defined for the Collector group ([]*NameAndValue) Custom properties can be assigned dynamically, so when we update the resource, they might be detected as changes.
+To prevent Terraform from flagging these changes, we can use the lifecycle block with the ignore_changes attribute, as shown below: lifecycle {
+     ignore_changes = [
+       custom_properties
+     ]
+    }
   + `name` - The name of a property (required)
   + `value` - The value of a property (required)
 * `description` - The description of the Collector Group (string)